astuder/lightroom-map-fix/README.md

 patchluastr.exe {original-file} "client=gme-adobesystems" "key={your-api-key}" -o {patched-file}.bin
 ```

+__Note__: Some users report requiring additional patches.
+If you can't get the map working or the map stops working, check out [issue #12](https://github.com/astuder/lightroom-map-fix/issues/12#issuecomment-499776944) and [issue #19](https://github.com/astuder/lightroom-map-fix/issues/19#issuecomment-502568837).
+We didn't see this issue in the US, so it may depend on your country.

 ### 7. Update Lightroom Map module with patched Lua files

 On Windows, use [Resource Hacker](http://www.angusj.com/resourcehacker/) to replace the Lua resources with their patched version.